-- Submission of a manuscript to an accredited journal.
+- Submission of a manuscript/article to an accredited journal.

 Is there a staffing component?

-As part of the operational learning experience, PGY1 pharmacy residents are expected to work at least two eight hour weekend shifts in a two week pay period and three of the six Palos Health recognized holidays, scheduled per department need.
-Additionally, weekday staffing (e.g. 3:30 pm - 7 pm) up to three days a pay period my be required.
+Pharmacy residents are expected to work at least two eight hour weekend shifts in a two week pay period and three of the six Palos Health recognized holidays, scheduled per department need.
+Additionally, weekday staffing (e.g. 3:30 - 7 pm) up to three days a pay period my be required.

 Do pharmacists participate in codes?